 For more than a century, Little Tokyo has endured as a cultural center for Japanese Americans and continues to be a special place where many generations come together to eat, play, shop, and worship.
 As one of the few remaining historic Japantowns in the country, Los Angeles’s Little Tokyo offers unique opportunities to celebrate the Japanese American experience and the community’s long history in Southern California.

 Yet as real estate prices in Downtown Los Angeles rise, and as development pressures in the area grow, many memorable and historic businesses and institutions that called Little Tokyo home have closed their doors.
 Many more face an uncertain future, with rising rents and real estate speculation.

-We established the Little Tokyo Community Investment Fund (LTCIF) to directly address these challenges and try to preserve the legacy of Japanese American family-owned businesses, cultural institutions, and spiritual centers in Little Tokyo.
+We established the Little Tokyo Community Impact Fund (LTCIF) to directly address these challenges and try to preserve the legacy of Japanese American family-owned businesses, cultural institutions, and spiritual centers in Little Tokyo.

 Can you imagine Little Tokyo not being here?
 What a devastating loss it would be!
 Imagine coming back in the future and seeing signs of “Historic Little Tokyo” or “Historical Japantown” a place that exists only in history books or in the fading memory of elders.
 Imagining that breaks my heart.
 Just to think of our parents and grandparents and what they endured and built for us, and are we to let it slowly slip away?
 We can’t let that happen.”Steve Nagano, LTCIF member

 Invest for Community Control

 California residents can invest a minimum of $1,000 to become a shareholder in LTCIF which is a social purpose corporation.
 Other entities such as corporations or trusts can invest a minimum of $10,000.